mind-co/blog/index.md

 # The Comind Blog

 this is the blog for Comind, a communal thinking tool.
-Contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link). we might have a discord server soon. this place is a mess.
+Contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link) or send good vibes to [vibes@comind.me]. we might have a discord server soon. this place is a mess.

 ## Posts